nullPtrErikaS/nullPtrErikaS/README.md

 My tech journey began with a love for sandbox games, where I discovered the joy of letting my creativity run free.
 I'm a Computer Science student at the University of Wisconsin, Madison, graduating in May 2026, with a passion for all areas within the CS field.

 <p align = "center">
-On a more personal note, I love Pusheen's puzzle games and am enthusiastic about personal growth.
+On a more personal note, I love Pusheens, puzzle games and am enthusiastic about personal growth.
 Pushing myself out of my comfort zone excites me because it means improving.
 If this sounds interesting, let's connect!
 </p>

 > [!NOTE]